Community Guidelines for Members

 - Subscriber – A member who can manage their own profile and post in groups and forums.

 - Contributor – A member who can manage their own profile, post in groups and forums and write and manage their own posts but cannot publish them.

 - Author – A member who can manage their own profile, post in groups and forums and write and manage their own posts and publish them.

 - Editor – A member who can manage their own profile, post in groups and forums and write, modify and manage their own posts and those of others.

 - Administrator -A member who has access to all website administration and management.

 - Tech Support – A member who has Administrator access and access to the web site back end through the CPanel interface.

 The default level given to a member when they first join is Subscriber level.
 That is all that most members will ever need.
 If a subscriber level member wishes to write an article either for public publication or to attach to a group they can do this using the Submit an Article facility which essentially gives them the same access as Contributor level.
 Note that all articles for public publication will go through an editing process to ensure a high standard of editorial content.
 This editing process may require further input or collaboration with the author.
 This doesn’t apply to member only articles attached to a group.
 These can be much more informal.
 If submitting a members article for a group, make sure you say which group(s) you want it attached to.

 This is NOT a dating service

 Participation in the wider physical community seems to be necessary for some of us if we are to develop an effective public voice or function fully in the wider community.
+It can also be a positive step forward in our own mental health journey.
 This website and movement however is not a dating service and should not be used in this way.
 In particular predatory or annoying behavior is Not Ok.
 If you are subjected to this sort of behavior, particularly in private chat sessions, please report them immediately to Admin.